partykit/partykit/apps/blog/src/content/blog/party-io-a-socket-io-backend-for-partykit.md

 ## But wait, there's more

 By default, party.io will use a single party instance to coordinate messages between rooms and clients.
-This should sclae to thousands of concurrent users.
+This should scale to thousands of concurrent users.
 However, depending on where this backend instantiates, you might find that users far away from it might face longer latencies than users closer to it.

 We can solve this very easily.
-When instantiating a client, pass a partyID (that associates with the document of interest in your application; this could be a chat room name, a document id, a game session, etc) into the `query` parameter, and party.io will instantiate a new syncing backend close to that user.
-It looks like this:
+When instantiating a client, pass a `partyID` that associates with the document of interest in your application into the `query` parameter, and party.io will instantiate a new syncing backend close to that user.
+For instance, you may use this when you want a distinct backend for every game session, chat room, collaborative drawing document, etc. It looks like this:

 ```ts
 const socket = io({